 This is the option we chose to take from Salento to Medellin as our horse riding tour finished after 4.00pm when the last direct bus had already left.

 Medellin to Armenia

-The are two main lines that travel to Armenia are Flota Occidental & Empresa Arauca.
+The two main bus companies that travel to Armenia are Flota Occidental & Empresa Arauca.
 Flota Occidental boasts slightly more glamorous buses but is also a little more expensive.
 Both bus companies take around 7 hours to make the journey.